KU Leuven

 KU Leuven (Katholieke Universiteit Leuven) (Note: /nl/.) is a Catholic research university in the city of Leuven, Belgium.
-Founded in 1425, it is the oldest university in Belgium and the oldest university in the Low Countries.

 In addition to its main campus in Leuven, it has satellite campuses in Kortrijk, Antwerp, Ghent, Bruges, Ostend, Geel, Diepenbeek, Genk, Aalst, Sint-Katelijne-Waver, and in Belgium's capital Brussels.
 KU Leuven is the largest university in Belgium and the Low Countries and the largest Dutch-language university in the world.
 In 2021–22, more than 65,000 students were enrolled, with 21% being international students.
 Its primary language of instruction is Dutch, although several programs are taught in English, particularly graduate and postgraduate degrees.

 KU Leuven previously only accepted baptized Catholics, but is now open to students from different faiths or life-stances.